Low Sodium Fast Foods

 5 Tips for Low Sodium Fast Foods

-1. Resist greasy toppings, such as salad dressings and spreads.
-Avoid side dishes as well.
-These are high in sodium and sugar and high calories, making them unhealthful choices.
+1. Resist greasy toppings, such as salad dressings and spreads, and avoid side dishes.
+These are high in sodium, sugar, and calories, making them unhealthful choices.

 2. Grilled, broiled, or baked meats are excellent choices.

-Deli, fried, and breaded meat options may be enticing and appear to be delectable, but they contain higher sodium content compared to grilled, baked, or boiled meat options.
+Deli, fried, and breaded meat options may be enticing and appear delectable, but they contain higher sodium content than grilled, baked, or boiled meat options.

 3. Stay away from super-sized food items.
 High levels of sodium, calories and unhealthy fat are present in “jumbo,” “super-size,” and “double” fast foods.